-Our main presenters (Becky, Lindsay, Russ & Tara) are experienced animal encounter presenters.
-Becky, Lindsay & Tara are experienced zoo keepers and Becky also previously worked as lead education officer at Combe Martin Wildlife & Dinosaur Park.
-Becky, Tara and Lindsay all hold relevant animal husbandry and care qualifications- with Becky holding a BSc.
+Our main presenters (Becky, Dawn, Russ & Tara) are all experienced animal encounter presenters.
+Becky, Tara and Dawn are experienced animal keepers and Becky also previously worked as the lead education officer at Combe Martin Wildlife & Dinosaur Park.
+Becky, Tara and Dawn all hold relevant animal husbandry and care qualifications- with Becky holding a BSc.
 (Hons) degree in Applied Animal Behaviour & Training.
 Please see our 'About Us' page for more information.
 Presenter CVs are available on request.
-We also have a small team of volunteers that occasionally attend bookings with us, all of whom are fully trained with existing animal experience.
+We also have a small team of volunteers that occasionally attend bookings with us, all of whom are fully trained, with existing animal experience.

 Are your animals from the wild?